david-reti/pokeme/README.md

 ## Libraries Used

 - React Router (React doesn't have routing built-in and this is the most popular solution)
+- Joi (Validation can be tricky to get right when working fast, and this library helps)

 # Create React App Starter Documentation